Love it or hate it, the venerable business meeting can be an opportunity to improve your visibility and advance your career in accounting and finance.

 5. Turn off your phone and pay attention

-Now, for employers, or those who are running the business meeting, it’s less important to stand out than to accomplish your goals and enable others to share and connect without wasting their time.
+Now, for those who are running the business meeting, it’s less important to stand out than to accomplish your goals and enable others to share and connect without wasting their time.

 Here are a few ideas to encourage more productive meetings: